 Is term life insurance right for you?

 A term life policy is a good option if you:

-- Want coverage only for a certain time period: for example, if you have a mortgage, it would make sense to have term life insurance during the life of your home loan to cover the remainder of your mortgage loan should you die before paying it off.
+- Want coverage only for a certain time period: For example, if you have a mortgage, it could make sense to have term life insurance during the life of your home loan to cover the remainder of your mortgage loan should you die before paying it off.

-- Are interested in a whole life policy but cannot afford it right now: many life insurance companies offer convertible term to whole life.
+- Are interested in a whole life policy but cannot afford it right now: Many life insurance companies offer convertible term to whole life policies.
 You can purchase a convertible term policy now, and when you can afford to, convert your policy to whole life.

-- Want affordable coverage: since term life policies don’t have a cash value component and they lapse at the end of their term, they tend to be more affordable than permanent policies
+- Want affordable coverage: Since term life policies don’t have a cash value component and coverage expires at the end of their term, they tend to be more affordable than permanent policies.

-- You’re not interested in the investment component of a whole life policy: since whole life policies are more expensive because of the investment component (cash value), you can take what you save on monthly premiums and invest it somewhere else or not.
+- You’re not interested in the investment component of a whole life policy: Since whole life policies are more expensive partly because of the investment component (cash value), you can take what you save on monthly premiums and invest it somewhere else.

 Is whole life insurance right for you?